mbizhani/mbizhani.github.io/notes/linux.md

 PV         VG        Fmt  Attr PSize   PFree
 /dev/sda5  debian-vg lvm2 a--  <29.76g    0
 ```

+## Config Files
+- `/etc/environment`
+  - system-wide environment variable settings
+  - not a script file
+  - consists of assignment expressions, one per line
+- `/etc/profile`
+  - executed whenever a bash login shell is entered (e.g. when logging in from the console or over ssh), as well as by the DisplayManager when the desktop session loads.
+- Bash Command Completion
+  - `apt install bash-completion`
+  - if not worked, edit `/etc/bash.bashrc` and uncomment the section related to bash-completion
+  - Some commands generate its own bash completion script.
+Append `source <(CMD_TO_BASH_COMPLETION)` in your `$HOME/.bashrc`.
+  - If you have the script, like `docker-compose`, put it in `/etc/bash_completion.d/`.

 ## Misc
 - Create application menu in XFCE